mlabs-haskell/covenant/STANDARDS.md

 also run its tests, can help ensure that we don’t accidentally create regressions, and also reduces reviewer cognitive load.

-We can also use CI to ensure that
+We can also use CI to ensure that our code formatting standards are maintained, and any mistakes or omissions caught quickly.
+This also reduces the work of reviewers, as formatting requirements can be quite tedious to check.

 # Code practices